standout/standout-help-center/help/using-standout/plans-and-billing.md

 1. Go to the Billing page
 2. Click "Edit" in the billing section
 3. Uppdate billing details.
 4. Setup a payment method.
 Card or invoice.
-Invoice are only available for organizations in Sweden for now.
+Invoice is only available for organizations in Sweden for now.
 5. Click "Save" to apply changes

 ## Changing your plan

 _Note that some organizations cannot change plans.
-It may be looked depending on your contract with us or with your partner that are managing your account._
+It may be locked depending on your contract with us or with your partner that are managing your account._

 To switch to a different plan: